thlorenz/doctoc/README.md

 ## Usage

-In it's simplest usage, you can pass one or more files or folders to the `doctoc` command.
+In its simplest usage, you can pass one or more files or folders to the `doctoc` command.
 This will update the TOCs of each file specified as well as of each markdown file found by recursively searching each folder.
 Below are some examples.